 This is by far one of my favorite styles this Summer.
 It's a twist on the classic french braids and adding curly hair extensions to the ends for extra volume.

-Fulani braids are the braids that come to the front and they made a major comeback recently.
-Make yours pop with a bold color such as these.
+Fulani braids are usually done with cornrows in the front and box braids in the back, and they’ve made a major comeback recently.
+Make yours pop with a bold color or gold cuffs.

 It's all in the detail and these box braids are bangin'.
 Simply part your braids into triangles for a neat and clean look that stands out.